public-archive-docs/revision_archive/docs/history/cold_war/origins/berlin_blockade_and_airlift.md

 ### May - August 1945

 - Split into 4 zones of military occupation after [Yalta](./yalta_conference.md) and [Potsdam](./potsdamn_conference.md)
-- Berlin occupied by Russians for 2 months initially then by the Western powers in their sectors on July 1st (Britain, US and French)
+- Berlin occupied by Soviets for 2 months initially then by the Western powers in their sectors on July 1st (Britain, US and French)
-- Disagreements started, Russians proposed the biggest Socialist party in Germany should combine with the Communist
+- Disagreements started, Soviets proposed the biggest Socialist party in Germany should combine with the Communist
 	- Socialists in Western sector believed it should be up to a vote
 	- They suspected unity with Communists = unity under the Communists
 	- Majority in Western sectors rejected this idea